seebi/dircolors-solarized/README.md

 <h3 id="ansi">Theme #2: "ansi-\*" (by <a href="https://github.com/huyz">huyz</a>)</h3>

-These similar themes were created by (Huy Z \<huy-git-pub circled-a huyzing.com\>).
+This theme and its variants were created by (Huy Z \<huy-git-pub circled-a huyzing.com\>).

 They require that the terminal emulator be properly configured to display the Solarized palette instead of the 16 default ANSI colors.

 <h4 id="ansi-features">Features / Properties</h4>

-These themes, called "ansi-universal", "ansi-dark", and "ansi-light", were designed to work best with both Solarized Dark and Light palettes, but also to work under terminals' default ANSI colors.
+This theme called "ansi-universal" and its variants "ansi-dark" and "ansi-light", were designed to work best with both Solarized Dark and Light palettes, but also to work under terminals' default ANSI colors.
 In other words, these themes were designed with a "fallback" scenario: if you happen to find yourself on a terminal where the Solarized palette has not been set up, you won't have elements become invisible, incrediby hard to read, or a boring gray.

 Thus, the universal theme was designed with these 4 palettes in mind:

 -   Solarized Dark: "ansi-universal" works best when the terminal emulator is set to this scheme
--   Solarized Light: "ansi-universal" works, when the terminal emulator is set to this scheme, almost as well as with Solarized Dark (you probably won't notice the difference, but if you do, it could be optimized slightly by switching the theme's use of some of the Solarized base colors)
+-   Solarized Light: "ansi-universal" works best when the terminal emulator is set to this scheme
 -   Default terminal ANSI Colors with a dark background
 -   Default terminal ANSI Colors with a light background